Girsan Regard MC BX

 I do have a bit of an issue with the decocker location, in that it’s really easy to inadvertently hit while racking the slide.
 I have to stick to grabbing the front 2/3 of the slide when racking it or my hand is guaranteed to engage the decocker.
 My other choice is to run a “slingshot” grip when racking the slide.

-So, either you run with the hammer back and the gun on fire, or with the hammer down in either fire or safe.
-You’re really stuck with a double-action first trigger pull, no matter how you
+So, either you run with the hammer back and the gun on fire (with a lighter single action trigger), or with the hammer.
+You’re effectively stuck with a double-action first trigger pull, no matter how you might prefer to carry.

 The takedown lever is really the gold standard.
 This is the easiest disassembly of any handgun I’ve owned, rented, or borrowed.
 Press in on the button right side of the frame, then rotate the takedown lever 90 degrees to the downward position.
 The slide pops forward, and slides right off.
 I don’t know if I’m doing it as fast as Jet Li, but still it only takes a second or two.